 Bangkok is the biggest city in Thailand, and it’s also absolutely wild.
-If you are lucky enough to find yourself with 4 days in Bangkok, congratulations!
-I think this is just enough time to both see all its more tourist-y (but still, wonderful) highlights, and get a little lost.
+If you are lucky enough to find yourself in this exciting, edgy city, this 4 day Bangkok itinerary will help you make the most of your time.
+I think 4 days is just enough time to both see all its more tourist-y (but still, wonderful) highlights, and get a little lost.

 The first step, therefore, in planning you 4 day Bangkok itinerary, is figuring out a place to stay.
 This place should be close enough to the aforementioned highlights, as well as being in an area where you’ll enjoy the aforementioned getting lost.